What is an Email Chain and When Should You Use It?

 Here are a few disadvantages of using email chains in your workspace:

-1. Unrelated email conversations: Sometimes people can be added to the email threads even when the content is unrelated to them.
+1. Unrelated email conversations: Sometimes, people can be added to the threads even when the email content is unrelated to them.
 This leads to more frustration and confusion for those participants.

 4. Difficulty managing lengthy threads: If you’re using email chains for a bigger project, it can become challenging to maintain and keep up with the ongoing conversations.